jukaradayi/tuto_singularity/README.md

-# tuto_singularity
+# Tutorial to learn how to use singularity

-Quick example on how to use a singularity container, on a HPC cluster using slurm.
+* Quick example on how to use a singularity container, on a HPC cluster using slurm.